Employers Obligations in Cyprus

 The Department of Social Insurance Services lays down yearly the maximum amount of earnings used for the purpose of calculating the contributions to the Social Insurance, Redundancy, Training and Development Funds.

-Based on an announcement issued on 29/11/2023 by the Social Insurance Services Department, the maximum amount of insurable earnings for 2024 has been revised upwards from the previous year to €1.209 per week, €5.239 per month and €62.868 per annum.
+Based on an announcement issue on 29/11/2023 by the Social Insurance Services Department, the maximum amount of insurable earnings for 2024 has revise upwards from the previous year to €1.209 per week, €5.239 per month and €62.868 per annum.

-It is noted that contributions to the Social Cohesion Fund are calculated on actual earnings, not subject to the above caps.
+It is note that contributions to the Social Cohesion Fund are calculate on actual earnings, not subject to the above caps.

 Please refer to the below summary table for the applicable contribution rates which are payable by employers and employees for 2024: